I may sound repetitive but by now, you must know that we just love road trips and detours.

 Search Along Routes

 SEARCH.
-I think that’s the most widely used feature of Google Maps that we all rely on a daily basis or say minute basis whenever we are in need for some information.
+I think that’s the most widely used feature of Google Maps that we all rely on a daily basis or say minute basis whenever we are in need of some information.

 But are you aware that apart from searching distance/route direction from place A to B, you can search a lot more stuff like petrol stations, restaurants, hotels, grocery stores and the most important ATMs too?